Blog

 The problem is that most AI content fails these tests not because it's AI-generated, but because it's generic.
 If you prompt ChatGPT to "write a blog post about X" and publish the output without editing, you're publishing the same slop everyone else is publishing.
 Google's algorithms can spot that pattern, not because they detect AI, but because they detect sameness.

-Google's Danny Sullivan said it directly on Twitter in 2023 and the position hasn't changed: "We focus on the quality of content, not how content is produced."
-That's still the policy in March 2026.
+Google's public guidance, echoed by Search Liaison Danny Sullivan, has consistently been that the focus is on the quality of content, not how content is produced.
+That's still the policy in June 2026.

 If you're worried about getting penalized for using AI, you're asking the wrong question.
 The right question is: "Is this content actually better than what's already ranking?"
 If the answer is no, you have a quality problem, not an AI problem.